History of CCHS

 First County Museum

 However, urgency for historical preservation continued.
 Circa 1921, a group was organized as the Clatsop County Historical Society by Judges John W. A. Bowlby and John A. Buchanan (Judge Buchanan was a founder of the Astoria Kiwanis in 1919, and in 1920 authored the words to our state song, Oregon My Oregon.)
 They installed glass cases in the corridors of the Clatsop County Court House and hung framed photographs of early scenes on the walls.
-Among the old documents and letters displayed in the cases was the first recorded donation, a plat of the original fort at Astoria, given by the Kiwanis Club on December 23, 1927.
+Among the old documents and letters displayed in the cases was the first recorded donation, a plat of the original American Fur Company trading post at Astoria, given by the Kiwanis Club on December 23, 1927.
 This project in the Court House marked the beginning of a county museum.

 Reorganized After WWII

-With the assistance of the Oregon Historical Society, the Clatsop County Historical Society reorganized in 1945 at the close of World War II with C. L. Rodgers, president.
+With the assistance of the Oregon Historical Society, the Clatsop County Historical Society reorganized in 1945 at the close of World War II with C. L. Rogers, president.
 One of its first assignments was to supervise and maintain the salt cairn at Seaside.

 Flavel House Museum, 1951